 Cut Losses Quickly

-In this post, I go into the basics of the stop loss and how you can use it to protect yourself.
+Read up on the basics of stop losses here and how you can use them to protect your account.

-Your trading journal can help you begin to zero in on appropriate positions and how to approach ideal stop losses.
-It can help you effectively implement mental stops (discussed in this post), as well.
+Tracking that data can help you zero in on appropriate positions and find ideal stop losses.
+It can help you effectively implement mental stops (discussed in this post), too.

 What Else Do You Need to Record In Your Trading Journal?